princeton-nlp/LM-Science-Tutor/README.md

 ### TutorChat
 Download the TutorChat data from HuggingFace at [princeton-nlp/TutorChat](https://huggingface.co/datasets/princeton-nlp/TutorChat).

+Download the processed textbook chapters from HuggingFace at [princeton-nlp/TextbookChapter](https://huggingface.co/datasets/princeton-nlp/TextbookChapters).
+This dataset was obtained by scraping [libretexts.org](https://libretexts.org) and processing the cleaned HTML with the HTML-to-LaTeX parser from [Openwebmath](https://github.com/keirp/OpenWebMath).

 Coming soon:
 - Tokenization script
 - Full collection of textbook chapters